mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 30 August 2025

-- The average temperature today is 13.42˚C,
+- The average temperature today is 13.12˚C,
-- With highs of 14.41˚C and lows of 12.04˚C,
+- With highs of 14.28˚C and lows of 11.58˚C,
-- It may feel like 13.04˚C with scattered clouds
+- It may feel like 12.73˚C with few clouds
 - The wind speed is 1.34m/s and visibility is 10000m
-- The pressure is 1002hPa and humidity is 85%
+- The pressure is 1001hPa and humidity is 86%
 - The sun will rise at 05:17 and set at 19:01

 <!-- weather_marker ends -->